joeydubey/comp3297-gnome/README.md

 and making commits `git commit -m "descriptive commit message- what changes were made so we can track progress and rollback changes"` when necessary.

 When you are done with making changes, push all of your commits `git push origin branch-name`.

+### Create Pull Requests
-You will see an option to create a pull request- click the link.
-You will be brought to github where you can describe what changes were made, make sure all the tests pass, and assign specific developers to look over your code.
-Once another member approves your code, it will can be merged into the master branch.
+On the home page of our github reposotory after you've pushed your changes on your development branch.
+Click the green button "compare and pull request".
+Here you can describe what changes were made, make sure all the tests pass, and assign specific developers to look over your code.
+Once another member approves your code, it will can be merged into the master branch via the "squash and merge" button.

 ## Running Django